 The roads running through Yellowstone make up a massive figure of eight.
 The lower loop of the figure of eight comprises most of the thermal features (geysers, hot springs, mud pots and fumaroles) that are to be seen in Yellowstone, including, of course, Old Faithful!
 These are Yellowstone's main attractions, and this, plus wildlife, is what we will be focusing on today.

 We frequently get asked how often we stop inside Yellowstone.
 Basically we stop any time there is something to see or do, or any time there is a picture to be taken!
-This means that you spend a lot of time outside the vehicle, walking around, shooting images, and touring the various geyser basins and other sights on foot, rather than sitting in the bus all the time.
+This means that you spend a lot of time outside the vehicle, walking around, shooting images, and touring the various geyser basins and other sights on foot, rather than sitting in the vehicle all the time.
 Having said that, if you would rather stay closer to the vehicle, you can almost always see much of what there is to be seen without having to go too far.
 This tour does not involve any hiking, but rather walking around the great sights.

-We'll enter the park through the west entrance.
-Once in the park we'll follow the Madison River to Madison Junction, where we'll turn right, or south.
+From West Yellowstone we'll follow the Madison River to Madison Junction.
+At Madison Junction we will turn right, or south, and travel along the Firehole River which runs through Yellowstone's thermal areas.
+The Firehole is famous amongst anglers for its pristine beauty and selection of brown, brook and rainbow trout.
 Depending on the time of the year, this area is often teeming with wildlife.
 With any luck you will see bison, elk, Trumpeter Swans and other animals and birds.
 A special treat in the spring is the baby bison calves.